 For our purposes, we'll click "Next":

-The page starts with a two sentence overview of what HubSpot does, followed by a table of contents on the left, and a "fact sheet" on the right.
-Below the table of contents you'll first find HubSpot's history, followed by a description of HubSpot's software and services.
+The page starts with a two-sentence overview of what HubSpot does, followed by a table of contents on the left, and a "fact sheet" on the right.
+Below the table of contents, you'll first find HubSpot's history, followed by a description of HubSpot's software and services.

-On HubSpot's Wikipedia page, the information that is above-the-fold is likely most useful for a new visitor who hasn't heard of HubSpot before — a quick glance at the page can tell her, for instance, what HubSpot does, how much revenue HubSpot makes, what third-party sources such as Forbes say about HubSpot, and who HubSpot's founders are.
+On HubSpot's Wikipedia page, the information that's above-the-fold is likely most useful for a new visitor who hasn't heard of HubSpot before — a quick glance at the page can tell her, for instance, what HubSpot does, how much revenue HubSpot makes, what third-party sources such as Forbes say about HubSpot, and who HubSpot's founders are.